redeux/sql-inject-reject/README.md

 ## About

-  Analyzes HTTP a request's URL and body as they're received and if a SQL statement is detected responds with 403 Forbidden.
+  Analyzes HTTP requests' URL and body as they're received and if a SQL statement is detected responds with 403 Forbidden.
 Intended to be part of a layered security approach.

 ## Getting Started